Cryptanalysis of Italian naval codes: Battle of Cape Matapan

 The Royal Navy's victory at the Battle of Cape Matapan in March 1941 was considerably helped by Ultra intelligence obtained from Italian naval Enigma signals.
 Ships of the Royal Navy and Royal Australian Navy, under the command of Admiral Sir Andrew Cunningham, intercepted and sank or severely damaged several Italian ships.

 For reasons of secrecy, code breakers at the GC&CS were very rarely informed of the operational effects of their work, but their impact on the Battle of Cape Matapan was an exception.
-A few weeks after the battle, Admiral Cunningham visited Bletchley Park to congratulate codebreaker Dilly Knox and his staff, with a positive impact on morale: Mavis Batey, one of the code breakers, remembers: "Our sense of elation knew no bounds when Cunningham himself came down in person to thank and congratulate us".
-Admiral John Godfrey, the Director of Naval Intelligence, stated: "Tell Dilly that we have won a great victory in the Mediterranean and it is entirely due to his girls".
+A few weeks after the battle, Admiral Cunningham visited Bletchley Park to congratulate codebreaker Dilly Knox and his staff, with a positive impact on morale.
+Mavis Batey, one of the code breakers, remembered: "Our sense of elation knew no bounds when Cunningham himself came down in person to thank and congratulate us."
+Admiral John Godfrey, the Director of Naval Intelligence, stated: "Tell Dilly that we have won a great victory in the Mediterranean and it is entirely due to his girls."

-Boris Hagelin Cipher
+Hagelin cipher

-After the Battle of Cape Matapan the Italian Navy started using the C-38 version of the Boris Hagelin rotor-based cipher machine, particularly to route their navy and merchant marine convoys to the conflict in North Africa.
-As a consequence, JRM Butler recruited his former student Bernard Willson to join a team with two others in Hut 4.
-In June 1941, Willson became the first of the team to decode the Hagelin system, thus enabling military commanders to direct the Royal Navy and Royal Air Force to sink enemy ships carrying supplies from Europe to Rommel's Afrika Korps.
-This led to increased shipping losses and, from reading the intercepted traffic, the team learnt that between May and September 1941 the stock of fuel for the Luftwaffe in North Africa reduced by 90 per cent.
+After the Battle of Cape Matapan, the Italian Navy started using the C-38 version of the Boris Hagelin rotor-based cipher machine, particularly with regard to convoys carrying supplies to from Europe to North Africa.
+As a consequence, J. R. M. Butler recruited his former student Bernard Willson to join a team with two others in Hut 4.
+In June 1941, Willson achieved the first decryption of a message enciphered with the Hagelin machine.
+Hagelin decrypts enabled the Royal Navy and Royal Air Force to intercept the convoys and sink many ships.
+Enigma decrypts revealed how this deprived Axis forces of supplies.
+For instance, between May and September 1941, the stock of fuel for the Luftwaffe in North Africa was reduced by 90 per cent.